MainulDip/KotlinEveryday/kotlin-basic-104-oop.md

 }
 ```
 ### Consumers `in` Producers `out`
- - out: When type parameter is to only returned (produced/out) from members of Source<T>, and never consumed. `Producers Out`
+ - out: When type parameter is to only returned (produced/out) from members of Source<T>, and never consumed. `Producers Out`.......
 ```kotlin
  interface Source<out T> {
     fun nextT(): T